Skokoo/ImCurvin/UPDATE_LOG.md

 # ImCurvin' Update Log & Changelog

-This document tracks all version history, database optimizations, and system maintenance notes for the ImCurvin' network simulation framework.
+This document tracks all version history, database optimizations, and system maintenance notes for the ImCurvin'.

 ---

-## [=] Version 1.0.5 (Database Patch Update)
+## Version 1.0.5 (Database Patch Update)

 ### Added
 - **Dynamic Database Decoupling**: Moved all target vectors from core scripts into the root "data" directory for instant scaling.